yngvem/INF200-2019/docs/index.md

-# Welcome to the module pages for INF200 at NMBU.
+# Welcome to the info pages for INF200 at NMBU.

 ## Welcome
 This is a hands-on course that will take you from beginner to seasoned Python